Master the language of search engine optimisation with Australia’s most comprehensive SEO glossary

 Redirect

-A server- or client-side process that automatically sends a user from one URL to another, often used for URL changes or consolidating pages.
+A server or client-side process that automatically sends a user from one URL to another, often used for URL slug changes, duplicate content or consolidating pages.

 Rich Snippet

-A search result that includes extra information like reviews, ratings, or event times, enhancing the standard snippet appearance.
+A search result that includes extra information like reviews, ratings, or event times to enhance the standard snippet appearance.

 Robots.txt